As the winningest wrestler in Rutgers Preparatory School history, Brett Epps will be inducted into his alma mater’s Athletics Hall of Fame.

 Following a successful kidney transplant, a nurse from Carolina Medical Center is reduced to tears seeing Alix and Brett reunite

-On June 29, 2016, Alix donated her kidney to Brett, undergoing a successful transplant at Carolina Medical Center in North Carolina.
-The transplant took place in the same hospital where a month earlier Brett proposed to Alix when an initial transplant attempt between the two was cancelled due to medical complications.
+On June 29, 2016, Alix donated her kidney to Brett.
+The successful transplant took place at Carolina Medical Center in North Carolina.
+Surgery was performed at the same hospital where, one month earlier, Brett had proposed to Alix when medical problems cancelled their first transplant attempt.

 “He’s asking for her hand (in marriage), she’s giving him her kidney,” Kurt Epps said at the time.
 “It’s mind-boggling, in a way.
 It’s kind of like the perfect love story.
 For him to find his love match is one thing.
 For him to find the person that helps save his life is another.
 Through this (transplant) they are bound forever.
 It’s more than just spiritual.”